Create Random Dungeons with Snippets

 3. Draw snippets as shown in the picture below.

-The technique the plugin uses is pretty straightforward: It expects each primitive element (straight, curve, fork, …) in a specific place, which means to get a logical map you must stick with this arrangement.
+The plugin’s technique is pretty straightforward: It expects each primitive element (straights, turns, crossings, etc.) to be in a specific spot, which means you must follow this arrangement to get a logical map.

 However, you are free to draw whatever you wish.
 For example, it is not required for the blank tile to be completely black.
 When designing a forest, it could be nice to use grass here, which is passable for the player.